Choosing Between Types of Business Structures For Tax and Liability Protection

 Liability follows whoever is responsible for operating the business because that’s who makes the decisions.
 In a Limited Partnership, one or more General Partners manage the business, while the Limited Partners only contribute capital.
 General Partners oversee and run the business, while the Limited Partners are along for the ride.
 Again, the General Partners have unlimited personal liability for the partnership’s debts, while the Limited Partners risk only the amount of money each contributed.
 That protects the limited partners’ assets from seizure by creditors of the business.

-A Business Can Have Enormous Liability Even If Only 1% at Fault
+How Can my Business Have So Much Liability, Even If It’s Only 1% at Fault?

-Let’s say these two well-meaning fellows hire Charlie to drive their ice cream delivery truck.
+Let’s say Abel and Baker hire Charlie to drive their ice cream delivery truck.
 A drunk driver rear-ends Charlie while he is making a delivery.
-The collision pushes the ice cream truck into a bus, causing debilitating injuries among several of the passengers.
+The collision pushes the ice cream truck into a bus, causing debilitating injuries to several of the passengers.

 A jury decides Charlie was just one percent at fault.

-In California, Abel and Baker are jointly and severally liable together for the special damages, meaning all the medical bills, even though Charlie was only one percent at fault.
+In California, Abel and Baker are jointly and severally liable together for the special damages (meaning the medical bills) even though Charlie was only one percent at fault.
 Abel and Baker have what is called “agency” or “vicarious liability” for Charlie’s acts while making deliveries because he was acting as their agent and making deliveries within the scope of his employment.
 The medical bills exceed $10 million.
 Abel and Baker are both 100 percent liable for $10 million and will lose all their assets in that scenario.

 Does that sound crazy?
 Maybe.
 But it’s the way the system works here in the Golden State.